weecology/forecasting-course/content/lessons/R-intro-to-forecasting/r_tutorial.md

 autoplot(ar1_forecast, pp_data)
 ```

+> Instructors note - Only variation in $\epsilon_t$ is included, not uncertainty in parameters

 * This lets us run a single forecast including a randomly chosen value for $epsilon_t$ at teach time step
 * Let's run it a few times